 You can read more about how I ran the web toolkit working group here.

 Looking back four years later, I can say with confidence that the web toolkit has had a profound and lasting impact on the way that designers and engineers build features at Etsy.

 Today, the web toolkit exists on every page of Etsy.
 No new markup goes out without the web toolkit.

 The creation of the web toolkit, its high adoption rate, and our working group eventually helped make the case for establishing a full-time design systems team.
 It was staffed with designers, a product manager, and engineers, and they are able to own the web toolkit full time and do things that our small group couldn’t have imagined possible.

 Design, front-end development, documentation, project management, working group facilitator, evangelist and educator

-4 product designers, including myself, in the original core team.
+4 product designers (me, plus Aaron Shapiro, Diana Mounter, and Dennis Kramer) in the original core team.
 Later, a rotating group of designers and engineers were involved on a volunteer basis.

 While there are still remnants of the original web toolkit on Etsy.com, the majority of it has since been replaced with newer versions of Etsy's design system.